DHTMLX/scheduler-docs/data/howtostart_ruby.md

 <img src="ruby_routing.png">

-So the server is ready and we can proceed with views adding.
+So the server is ready and you can proceed with views adding.

 Step 4.
 Including Source Files
 -------------------------------

-To begin with, we should [download the dhtmlxScheduler package](https://dhtmlx.com/docs/products/dhtmlxScheduler/download.shtml).
+To begin with, you should [download the dhtmlxScheduler package](https://dhtmlx.com/docs/products/dhtmlxScheduler/download.shtml).

 Complete the next steps:

-1) Unpack the file *codebase/dhtmlxscheduler.js* and the directories *codebase/ext* and *codebase/locale*
-from the package to the directory *vendor/assets/javascripts/* of your project
+1) Unpack the file *codebase/dhtmlxscheduler.js* and the directories *codebase/ext* and *codebase/locale* from the package to the directory *vendor/assets/javascripts/* of your project.

 You should get something like following: